 Situated in the heart of Bricktown, The Criterion is the latest addition to Oklahoma City’s live music scene.
 Designed in a classic Art Deco style, The Criterion offers a full-service bar and can seat up to 4,000 people.

-OU Sooners fans know Historic Campus Corner in Norman is the place to be, whether it's for game day or a night on the town.
-Kick back with a cold one at Blackbird Gastropub or O'Connell's Irish Pub & Grille; chow down at some of Norman's most popular eateries like Victoria's Pasta Shop and Pepe Delgado's Authentic Mexican; or go shopping at local boutiques like Antique Garden, Blush, and Savvy Fashion.
-Campus corner has been around since 1917 for a reason!
-Come see it for yourself on Adventure Road.
+OU Sooners fans know Historic Campus Corner in Norman is the place to be, whether it’s for game day or a night on the town.
+Kick back with a cold one at Blackbird Gastropub, Louie’s Grill & Bar or O’Connell’s Irish Pub & Grille; chow down at popular eateries like Fuzzy’s Taco Shop and Volare; or shop at local boutiques like Blush and Stella Rae’s.

 The Jones Assembly is one of the most unique hangouts in OKC.
-Situated in an old Fred Jones manufacturing plant (right next door to the acclaimed 21c Museum Hotel in Film Row), The Jones offers incredible drinks and food served in an industrial-chic open-air atmosphere.
+Situated next to the acclaimed 21c Museum Hotel in Film Row, The Jones offers incredible drinks and food served up by Le Cordon Bleu-trained chef Brittany Sanger in an industrial-chic open-air atmosphere.
 And when it’s concert time, all the restaurant gear disappears to make room for the likes of Willie Nelson, Third Eye Blind or The Wallflowers.